-• The first hour of Fall Town Hall is dedicated to a face-to-face review with students and faculty of any updates in the Clinical Student Guide.
-In addition, the first Clinical Training Committee (CTC) meeting (this is a faculty meeting that the student reps also attend) of Fall will also be dedicated in part to a review of major changes and updates in the Guide.

-• The intent of the Clinical Student Guide is to assemble in one place program policies and helpful suggestions designed to make the life of the clinical students a little easier.
+- The first hour of Fall Town Hall is dedicated to a face-to-face review with students and faculty of any updates in the Clinical Student Guide.
+In addition, the first Clinical Training Committee (CTC) meeting (this is a faculty meeting that the student reps also attend) of Fall will also be dedicated in part to a review of major changes and updates in the Guide. - The intent of the Clinical Student Guide is to assemble in one place program policies and helpful suggestions designed to make the life of the clinical students a little easier.
 It covers information on coursework, clinical practica, internship, and so on.
-This information should be used (with the help of your advisor) to design your personalized training plan (Individualized Development Plan - IDP; see Appendix A of the Clinical Student Guide) that is consistent with your career goals.

-• The policies and procedures contained within the Clinical Student Guide are consistent with our profession's current ethics code and adhere to the University of Houston's regulations and local, state and federal statutes regarding due process and fair treatment.
+This information should be used (with the help of your advisor) to design your personalized training plan (Individualized Development Plan - IDP; see Appendix A of the Clinical Student Guide) that is consistent with your career goals. - The policies and procedures contained within the Clinical Student Guide are consistent with our profession's current ethics code and adhere to the University of Houston's regulations and local, state and federal statutes regarding due process and fair treatment.
 Students are held to the requirements of the Clinical Student Guide under which they entered the program.
-However, if requirements are ambivalent, the current year's Clinical Student Guide will be followed at the discretion of the DCT and the CTC.

-• All students receive a PDF of the updated Clinical Student Guide at the beginning of the academic year.
+However, if requirements are ambivalent, the current year's Clinical Student Guide will be followed at the discretion of the DCT and the CTC. - · All students receive a PDF of the updated Clinical Student Guide at the beginning of the academic year.
 In addition, it is publicly available on the Clinical Program "About Us" page as well as in Sharepoint.
-All students should be thoroughly familiar with the Clinical Student Guide.

-1.12 Student Representatives: Each year, the students elect representatives.
+All students should be thoroughly familiar with the Clinical Student Guide. - The clinical student guide also includes mental health resources and links to useful podcasts, blogs, and articles specifically for doctoral students. - 1.12 Student Representatives: Each year, the students elect representatives.
 One representative is elected for each area of study (CP, CN, and CCP).
 Always remember that you can e-mail one of the student representatives ("reps") with any questions.
 The student reps are a liaison between the students and faculty and are here to assist fellow students in any way that they can.
-This year's student reps are CP: Antoine Lebeaut (amlebeau@central.uh.edu), CN: Anthony Gioia (anthony.gioia@times.uh.edu), and CCP: Haley Conroy (heconroy@uh.edu).
+This year's student reps are CP: Tanya Smit (tsmit@central.uh.edu), CN: Andrea Ochoa Lopez (apochoal@central.uh.edu), and CCP: Karina Silva (ksilva@cougarnet.uh.edu).